E-Cole-I/Principles-of-Geocomputing/README.md

 # Principles-of-Geocomputing

 These labs were created for the Principles of Geocomputing course which is taught at the University of Minnesota by Eric Shook.
 I was the Teaching Assistant in the Spring of 2018.
+This course is still developing as technologies and applications continue to evolve.